-Reports are completed at the end of the first Spring half Term and then again, before the end of the summer term.
 Parents are given opportunity to discuss their child's progress and look at their children's work at two parents' evenings.
+Reports are completed at the end of the summer term.

 Teachers use the information gathered from their half termly assessments to help them comment on individual children's progress.